torproject/stem/docs/tutorials/mirror_mirror_on_the_wall.rst

 * Reading with the `DescriptorReader <../api/descriptor/reader.html>`_.
 This is best if you have you want to read everything from a directory or archive.

 Now lets say you want to figure out who the *biggest* exit relays are.
-You could use any of the methods above, but for this example we'll use the :class:`~stem.control.Controller`.
-This uses server descriptors, so keep in mind that you'll likely need to set "UseMicrodescriptors 0" in your torrc for this to work.
+You could use any of the methods above, but for this example we'll use `stem.descriptor.remote <../api/descriptor/remote.html>`_...

 ::

   import sys

-  from stem.control import Controller from stem.util import str_tools
+  from stem.descriptor.remote import DescriptorDownloader from stem.util import str_tools

   # provides a mapping of observed bandwidth to the relay nicknames
   def get_bw_to_relay():
     bw_to_relay = {}

-    with Controller.from_port(port = 9051) as controller:
-      controller.authenticate()
+    downloader = DescriptorDownloader()

+    try:
-      for desc in controller.get_server_descriptors():
+      for desc in downloader.get_server_descriptors().run():
         if desc.exit_policy.is_exiting_allowed():
           bw_to_relay.setdefault(desc.observed_bandwidth, []).append(desc.nickname)
+    except Exception as exc:
+      print "Unable to retrieve the server descriptors: %s" % exc

     return bw_to_relay